amanuelR/amanuelR/README.md

 **Hey 👽 :ethiopia:  ![](https://visitor-badge.laobi.icu/badge?page_id=amanuelR.amanuelR)**  <br><br>
 My name is Amanuel Reda.
-I am currently a BS in CS honor student @CSULB.
+I am currently a 3rd year CS honors student @CSULB.
 I am super down to contribute/work on projects.
 You can find my contacts at the lower part of this page.
 Also, I invite you to checkout the pinned projects by scrolling down.

 <h2>Education</h2>
     <li>Santa Monica College - AS, Computer Science 💻 👨‍🎓</li>